 4. Agents Are Better at Pricing

-It doesn’t matter how uniquely beautiful your house is (and how much you love it and going to miss it).
+It doesn’t matter how uniquely beautiful your house is (and how much it means to your family).
 It just won’t sell if you’ve priced it too high.
 The simple truth is: you just can’t beat the market (ask anyone in finance).
+Not by much, anyway.

 An accurate pricing strategy isn’t easy.
-Every house is different and good pricing requires deep knowledge of factors that affect house values, as well as the current market trends, neighborhood specifics, and the economy overall.
+Every house is different, and good pricing requires deep knowledge of factors that affect house values, as well as current market trends, home and community specific features, and the economy overall.

 So it helps to have a realtor with a PhD in economics on your side (wink!).
-By the way, check out my monthly housing market report.
+By the way, check out our monthly housing market report.

 5. Save Yourself from Drowning in the Paperwork